 - And that’s it.
 Your garment steamer is thoroughly clean.

-Pro Tip: To remove calcium buildup from the water reservoir, always use distilled water instead of tap water.
-Distilled water does not contain any chemicals or minerals so it won’t contribute to the mineral build-up even more.
+Pro Tip: To remove calcium build-up from the water reservoir, always use distilled water instead of tap water.
+Distilled water does not contain any chemicals or minerals so that it won’t increase mineral build-up even more.

 How to Clean a Clothes Steamer without Vinegar

 If you hate the smell of vinegar and don’t want to use it for cleaning your steamer, there are other things you can use.
-You can use baking soda and it would basically work in a similar way.
-There are also some great liquid steamer cleaners that do the job better than any vinegar or baking soda.
+You can use baking soda, and it would work similarly.
+Some great liquid steamer cleaners do the job better than any vinegar or baking soda.

 We like the Durgol Universal Multi-Purpose Descaler and Decalcifier.
 It’s affordable and can be used for a wide variety of kitchen gadgets.
 From coffee makers to your pots and pans, this cleaning solution is super versatile.